JATOS/JATOS_docs/docs/Reference/jatos.js-Reference.md

    jatos.batchSession.test("/b/b1", "flowers"); // returns true
    ```

-1. If you want to know the existence of a path in the Batch Session you can test against `undefined`:
+1. If you want to know the existence of a path in the Batch Session you can test against `undefined`.
+The function `jatos.batchSession.defined` provides a shortcut for this use case.

    ```javascript
    if (!jatos.batchSession.test("/c", undefined)) {